varnamproject/varnamd-govarnam/README.md

 # Varnam API Server

 Varnam daemon which also acts as a HTTP server.
-This program powers http://varnamproject.com
+This program powers https://varnamproject.com

 ## Installation

-You need to have [govarnam](https://github.com/varnamproject/govarnam) installed on your local system for varnamd to run.
+You need to have [govarnam](https://github.com/varnamproject/govarnam) installed in your local system for varnamd to run.

 * Clone
 * Run `go get` inside cloned folder